Brown Butter Chocolate Chip Cookies

 Brown Butter

 - Use a large frying pan (between 10-12 inches) on medium heat, start melting the butter.
 The larger the frying pan, the quicker the butter will brown.
-If you do use a smaller pan it will take 5-10 minutes longer to brown.
+If you do use a smaller pan it will take 5-10 minutes longer to brown.1 cup Plus 2 TBSP unsalted butter

-- Once the butter is melted, whisk occasionally until the butter starts to foam.
-It will take 5-10 minutes to get the butter to start to foam.
-Once it does, whisk continuously because it will be hard to see what is happening underneath it.
+- Once the butter is melted, mix occasionally until the butter starts to foam.
+Once it does, mix continuously because it will be hard to see what is happening underneath it.

-- Once it starts to foam, there will be milk solids that will sink to the bottom.
-Those milk solids will start to turn a light brown after 1 minute.
+- Once it starts to foam, there will be milk solids that will separate and sink to the bottom.
+Those milk solids will start to turn an amber golden brown in color.
 Heat until the milk solids are amber in color, then take off heat.

 Brown Butter Chocolate Chip Cookies

 - In a medium bowl, sift together the flour, baking soda, salt, and cornstarch.
-Set aside.
+Set aside.2 1/2 cups All-purpose flour, 1 tsp Baking soda, 1 tsp Salt, 2 tsp Cornstarch

 - Use a mixer, and beat the brown butter, sugar, and brown sugar on high speed for 2 minutes.
 The butter should be light and fluffy.
-Add in the vanilla and mix until combined.
-Add in eggs one at a time.
-Mix until combined.
+Add in the vanilla and eggs.
+Mix until combined.1/2 cup White granulated sugar, 1 cup Brown sugar, 1 tsp Pure vanilla extract, 2 Large eggs

-- Slowly add in the dry ingredients on low.
-Mix until combined.
-Add in semi-sweet chocolate chips and mini chocolate chips and mix on low for 10-15 seconds.
-Cover and place in the fridge for 30 minutes.
+- Add in the dry ingredients on low.
+Mix until just combined.
+Add in the chocolate chips and mini chocolate chips and mix on low until just combined.1 1/2 cup Semi-sweet chocolate chips, 1/4 cup Mini chocolate chips

-- Bake the cookies 13-15 minutes until lightly golden brown on the edges and on top.
+- Bake the cookies for 10-13 minutes until lightly golden brown on the edges and on top.
 Let the cookies sit on the pan for 4 minutes, then transfer to a cooling rack.

 These were wonderful!
 Do need a clarification though on baking the cookies after they have been frozen….